scatauk/website/content/english/blog/2022/andrew-norton-obituary.md

 categories: ["Committee"]
 author: "Grant Forrest"
 tags: ["Obituary"]
+Summary: "Dr Andrew Norton, Past President and an early member of SCATA, has died aged 66."
 draft: false
 ---
 Dr Andrew Norton, Past President and an early member of SCATA, was diagnosed with a malignancy some months ago.